-Assault with a firearm is considered a serious crime in Los Angeles and you can face years of prison as well as a “strike” on your record.
+Assault with a firearm is considered a serious crime in Los Angeles, and you can face years of prison as well as a “strike” on your record if convicted.
 If you or someone in your family has been charged with this offense, you need to protect yourself legally.
-It is possible to beat a firearm assault charge, and in some cases to avoid penalties altogether—but you need to speak to a Los Angeles assault with a firearm lawyer.
+It is possible to beat a firearm assault charge, and in some cases, to avoid penalties altogether, however, it is very difficult to do so on your own.

-What counts as assault with a firearm in Los Angeles?
+What Counts as an Assault with a Firearm in Los Angeles?

 - Shooting someone

 - Attempting to shoot them but missing

 - Pointing a gun at them with the intent to shoot

 - Hitting someone with a gun (pistol-whipping)

 Often, we see cases where a person drew a gun in anger but never meant to fire it.
 In other cases, the alleged offender was in the middle of committing a less serious crime and had the gun on them for protection.
 Then, when something went wrong, they drew it out of desperation.
 There are many types of firearm assault cases, but just because you were charged does not mean you will be convicted.